MicrosoftDocs/dynamics365smb-docs/business-central/design-details-expected-cost-posting.md

 To make it possible to post expected costs you need to do the following:
 1. On the **Inventory Setup** page, select the **Automatic Cost Posting** check box and the **Expected Cost Posting to G/L** check box.
-2. Setup which interim accounts to use during the expected cost posting process.
+2. Set up which interim accounts to use during the expected cost posting process.

   On the **Inventory Posting Setup** page, verify the **Inventory Account** and the **Inventory Account (Interim)** fields for the **Location Code and Invt.
 Posting Group Code** of the item you will be purchasing.
 To learn more about these accounts see [Design Details - Accounts in the General Ledger](design-details-accounts-in-the-general-ledger.md).
 3. On the **General Posting Setup** page, verify the **Invt.
 Accrual Acc.
 (Interim)** field for the **Gen. Bus.
 Posting Group** and the **Gen. Prod.
 Posting Group** you will be using.
-4. When you create a purchase order the default is that the Vendor Invoice No. field is required.
-You need to turn that off on the Purchase & Payables Setup page, by unselecting the **Ext.
+4. When you create a purchase order the default is that the **Vendor Invoice No.** field is required.
+You need to turn that off on the **Purchase & Payables Setup** page, by unselecting the **Ext.
 Doc.
 No. Mandatory** field.

 ## Example